BTAMod/ancient-logistics/README.md

 Drop the jar file into the `mods` folder of your Better than Adventure installation.

 If there are other mods installed, there may be item or block ID conflicts.
 If this happens, you can change the IDs in the `config/ancientlogistics.cfg` file.

+For modpack devs: there is an option called `gearBoxFuelId` which defaults to the ID of a bone, you can change this to whatever you want to chance the fuel that gearboxes consume.

 ### Features